Google restricts election-related AI use, including limiting election-related queries in Bard

 ·advertisement

-Google requires advertisers who wish to run election ads to go through an identity verification process and make an ``in-ad disclosure'' that clearly shows ``who paid for the advertisement.''
-The results will also be published in the Political Advertising Transparency Report.
+Google requires advertisers who wish to run election ads to undergo an identity verification process and include in-ad disclosures that clearly state who paid for the ads.
+The results of this process are also published in the Political Advertising Transparency Report.

-Cybersecurity risks are heightened during election periods.
-Google's advanced protection program is available to elected officials, candidates, campaign workers, journalists, election workers, and other individuals who are at increased cybersecurity risk during elections.
-Google is also expanding its long-standing partnership with Defending Digital Campaigns (DDD) to provide you with the security tools you need to stay safe online, including tools to quickly configure security features in Google Workspace.
-Google has already distributed 100,000 free Titan security keys to high-risk users in 2023 through partners like DDD.
-Google plans to distribute 100,000 Titan security keys in 2024.
+Cybersecurity risks are heightened during election season.
+Google's Advanced Protection Program is available to elected officials, candidates, campaign workers, journalists, election officials, and other individuals at increased cybersecurity risk during election season.
+Google is also expanding its long-standing partnership with Defending Digital Campaigns (DDD) to provide people with the security tools they need to stay safe online, including tools to quickly configure security features in Google Workspace.
+Google has already distributed 100,000 free Titan Security Keys to high-risk users through partners like DDD in 2023.
+Google plans to distribute another 100,000 Titan Security Keys in 2024.

-Google's Threat Analysis Group (TAG) and Mandiant Intelligence help you identify, monitor, and respond to emerging threats.
-For example, TAG tracks more than 270 targeted or government-sponsored threat actors in more than 50 countries every day.
-We also publish our findings to ensure that the public and private sectors remain vigilant and well-informed.
-Mandiant Intelligence also helps organizations build a comprehensive election security program and strengthen security with comprehensive tools, from proactive breach assessment services to information operations threat intelligence tracking.
-We offer
+Google's Threat Analysis Group (TAG) and Mandiant Intelligence help identify, monitor, and respond to emerging threats.
+For example, TAG tracks more than 270 targeted or government-sponsored attack groups in over 50 countries every day.
+They also publish their findings to help the public and private sectors stay vigilant and informed.
+Mandiant Intelligence also provides tools to help organizations build comprehensive election security programs and strengthen their security with comprehensive tools, from proactive breach assessment services to threat intelligence tracking of information operations.